drafolin/check-structure/readme.md

 ## Error mode

 The function can also be called in error mode, which will throw an error if the structure is not respected.
+This is often used in unit checks.

 ```javascript
 const {checkStructureOrThrow} = require('check-structure');